-I/O (and Memory Offset) Address: 3B5h/3D5h (index=13h) Default: Attributes:
+I/O (and Memory Offset) Address: 3B5h/3D5h (index=13h)

+Default: Undefined

-Undefined Read/Write
+Attributes: Read/Write

 Bit Description 7:0 Offset Bits [7:0].
-This register provides either all 8 bits of an 8-bit value that specifies the number of words or DWords of frame buffer memory occupied by each horizontal row of characters.
-Whether this value is interpreted as the number of words or DWords is determined by the settings of the bits in the Clocking Mode Register (SR01).
+This register provides either all 8 bits of an 8-bit value that specifies the words or DWords of frame buffer memory occupied by each horizontal row of characters.
+Wh value is interpreted as the number of words or DWords is determined by the settings of the b Clocking Mode Register (SR01).
 In standard VGA modes, the offset is described with an 8-bit value, all the bits of which are provided by this register.
 This 8-bit value should be programmed to be equal to either the number of words or DWords (depending on the setting of the bits in the Clocking Mode Register, SR01) of frame buffer memory that is occupied by each horizontal row of characters.